Mob Psycho 100

 An anime television series adaptation was produced by Bones.
-The first season aired between July and September 2016, followed by a second season from January to April 2019, and a third season from October to December 2022.
+The first season aired between July and September 2016, followed by a second season from January to April 2019, and a third and final season from October to December 2022.
 A live-action series adaptation aired from January to April 2018.
 A spin-off manga series, titled Reigen, was serialized in Shogakukan MangaONE app in 2018.
 In North America, Dark Horse Comics licensed the manga for English publication in 2018.
 Meanwhile, Crunchyroll licensed the anime series for streaming, with an English dub produced by Bang Zoom!
 Entertainment in December 2016, and broadcast on Adult Swim's Toonami block in October 2018.